-They are annual, biennial or perennial plants which are mostly fond as pot plants on various borders.
-They have been proved to be one of the oldest plants cultivated.
+Sweet Willam flowers are annual, biennial or perennial plants grown mostly as pot plants for use in various borders.
+They have been proved to be one of the oldest cultivated plants.

-While wild varieties of Dianthus plants are peculiar to Northern Europe, South Africa, China, Asia an Alaska regions of the world.
-These carnations have also been cultivated in the greenhouses and are used for wine flavoring in France and Spain.
+While wild varieties of Dianthus plants are native to Northern Europe, South Africa, China, Asia and Alaska regions of the world.
+These carnations have also been cultivated in the greenhouses and used for wine flavoring in France and Spain.

-These plants have fragrant flowers, dashing varieties which can grow from 20 inches to 3 feet tall plants.
+Sweet William flowers have fragrant flowers, dashing varieties which can grow from 20″ inches to 3′ feet tall plants.
 Their mounded structure, produce flowers in clusters.

-As we know Sweet William flowers, also known as Dianthus barbatus, can be annual, perennial or biennial there are several varieties in each category and over 300 varieties in total.
+As we know Dianthus barbatus Sweet William, also known as Dianthus barbatus, can be annual, perennial, or biennial there are several varieties in each category and over 300 varieties in total.

 Perennial types include Cottage, Grass Pinks, Cheddar and these have a peculiarity in foliage color.
 The foliage is blue-gray in color for all these and sometimes also comes in a rainbow of colors.